-- will endeavor to keep up to date with national developments relating to preventing abuse and welfare of adults
+- will endeavour to keep up to date with national developments relating to preventing abuse and welfare of adults.

-The Designated Named Person for Safeguarding Adults in Viva Arts and Community Group is Anne Bevan can email here.
+The Designated Named Person for Safeguarding Adults in Viva Arts and Community Group is:

 The roles and responsibilities of the named person(s) are:

 - to ensure that all staff including volunteers and trustees are aware of what they should do and who they should go to if they have concerns that a vulnerable adult may be experiencing or has experienced abuse.

 - to ensure that concerns are acted on and clearly recorded.

 - to follow up any referrals and ensure the issues have been addressed.

 - to consider any recommendations from the Safeguarding Adults process